Family Engagement Advisory Council (FEAC)

 Support and Structure

 Meetings will be held quarterly.
 Locations may rotate to schools across the district.
 Subcommittee meetings will be held in addition to quarterly meetings, as needed.
-A meal, childcare, and interpretation will be provided, as necessary to facilitate the full participation of all FEAC members.
+Childcare and interpretation will be provided, as necessary to facilitate the full participation of all FEAC members.